-- The work experience programme offers S5 students the opportunity to have a real experience in a company or organisation.
+- The work experience program offers S6 students and S5 students the opportunity to have a real experience in a company or organisation.
 Work experience should not be mistaken for a linguistic, cultural or sport experience.
 Students are expected to work and complete daily tasks as decided by the employer.
 Hours should cover a normal, full time working day.

 - All students who complete the Work Experience successfully will receive a Work Experience certificate assuming all administrative paper work is complete.
 This can be presented to universities during the application process.